Parkerb8s/Reaction-Time-Arduino-Game/README.md

 “left button” – used to turn the left led off
 “serial print output” – used to tell the player how long they took to press the button after the led came on “speech output”  - speech output that tells the player how long & additionally Game on and off speech

-Async delay count evbery 1 ms check if expired and then add up to count Buttons are flags
-If expired end, else keeps counting
-Use stopwatch assignment